badbatch/cachemap/README.md

 * Transfer entries from one Cachemap to another.
 * Store entries alongside cache-control directives, etags and uuids.
 * Cache-control directives used to derive whether entries are fresh or stale.
-* Prioritise entries based on metadata stored against each entry.
+* Prioritize entries based on metadata stored against each entry.
 * Use a reaper to cull stale entries at specified intervals.
 * Set maximum memory size for total entries.
 * Use on browser's main or worker thread.